 - Available at: website

 Fresh Roots Farm couldn’t be a more fitting name for this operation.
 The team boasts about the benefits of raw honey and that is exactly what they produce.
-The locations for the bees to forage is carefully selected to ensure the product is top quality and tasty to your palette.
-Honey isn’t the only thing they do though, you can find quinoa based products, rolled naked oats, and grass fed lamb and beef on this farm as well.
+The locations for the bees to forage are carefully selected and diverse floral sources including alfalfa, clover and wildflowers to ensure the product is top quality and tasty.
+Honey isn’t the only thing they do though, you can find grass fed lamb and beef as well as eggs from pasture-raised hens on this farm as well.

 - Where: Cartwright, MB

-- Other products: grass fed lamb and beef, rolled oats, quinoa
+- Other products: grass fed lamb and beef, eggs from pasture-raised hens

 - Available at: website, select retail locations in Manitoba